cameron-devine/epanet-rtx/README.md

 Introduction
 ------------
-TSFlib is a set of c++ classes that can be used to filter time series in either batch or streaming applications.
+TSFlib is a set of C++ classes that can be used to filter time series in either batch or streaming applications.
 It was originally part of the EPANET-RTX library, a library used for realtime simulation of water distribution systems.